Who?

 I have studied many languages during my life although I speak fluently only Finnish and English.
 Languages are fascinating.
 Also my research was related to languages.
 Here is a list of languages I have studied.

-• When I was eleven, the mandatory education in the Swedish language began.
+When I was eleven, the mandatory education in the Swedish language began.
 Swedish is the other official language in Finland.
-Many people dislike the language, but I adore the sound of the language that they speak in Sweden.
+Many Finns dislike the language, but I adore the sound of the language that they speak in Sweden.

-• During the years 1984 and 1985, when I had almost finished the studies at the university, I studied some French in an evening school.
+During the years 1984 and 1985, when I had almost finished the studies at the university, I studied French in an evening school.

-• During the first months of 1987, I studied some Spanish.
+During the first months of 1987, I studied some Spanish.
+Many years later I have taken Spanish courses in evening schools.

-• Then I moved to Holland and I started studying Dutch on my own.
+I moved to Holland in April 1987, and I started studying Dutch on my own.
 At the beginning of the year 1988 I was brave enough to start speaking Dutch to people.
 My landlord said that it was like his dog had suddenly started to speak.
 Dutch is still my best spoken language after Finnish and English.
 As Dutch people usually speak foreign languages, they are always overwhelmed when somebody speaks their language.

-Italian is a beautiful language.
-A year ago, I ended up studying Italian by accident.
+A few years ago, I ended up studying Italian by accident.
 The Spanish course which I had planned to attend was cancelled.
 As I had already paid the Spanish course, I could take some other course instead.
 There happened to be an elementary course of Italian during the hours I had reserved for Spanish.
 So, I am now a happy student of the Italian language.

 Music